On the structure of pointsets with many collinear triples: Elekes' conjecture for collinear triples

 \begin{itemize} \item If $a_i,b_{j_1},c_{k_1}$ and $a_i,b_{j_2},c_{k_2}$ are collinear triples and $j_1<j_2$ then $k_1<k_2$ \item If $a_{i_1},b_{j},c_{k_1}$ and $a_{i_2},b_{j},c_{k_2}$ are collinear triples and $i_1>i_2$ then $k_1<k_2$ \item If $a_{i_1},b_{j_1},c_{k}$ and $a_{i_2},b_{j_2},c_{k}$ are collinear triples and $i_1<i_2$ then $j_1<j_2.$ \end{itemize}

-This ordering will be crucial in the proof, since we will search for $(6,3)$ configurations where the vertices in the same set are close to each other.
-We will see that in this ordered geometric settings $\delta n^2$ collinear triples determine some $\delta' n^2$ $(6,3)$ configurations on not too many, $\Delta n,$ close point-pairs ($\delta'$ and $\Delta$ are constants depending on $\delta$ only).
-Then we can apply the Ruzsa-Szemer\'edi theorem once again to find a $(12,9)$ configuration.
-This configuration contains a tic-tac-toe (Figure \ref{fig:evol}) .
+This ordering will be crucial in the proof since we will search for $(6,3)$ configurations (the second graph, labelled by {\em b,} in figure \ref{fig:evol}) where the vertices in the same set are close to each other.
+We will see that in this ordered geometric setting, $\delta n^2$ collinear triples determine some $\delta' n^2$ $(6,3)$ configurations on not too many, $\Delta n,$ close point-pairs ($\delta'$ and $\Delta$ are constants depending on $\delta$ only).
+Then we can apply the Ruzsa-Szemer\'edi theorem again to find a $(12,9)$ configuration, with nine edges spanned by twelve edges.
+This configuration contains tic-tac-toe (Figure \ref{fig:evol}).